 Sugars and refined/processed foods

 - Limit sweet foods such as lollies, sugar, soft drinks, cordials, syrups, biscuits, cakes, tinned fruits in syrup.
-The odd cakey thing is not going to be a problem, but these are not every day foods.

 - Avoid overly processed and refined foods like dried and tinned foods, ready-made meals - fresh is best wherever possible.